Appellate Appendices

 How do I format an appellate appendix?

-What documents go in excerpts of record?
+What documents go in an excerpts of record?

-Do I need to re-stamp trial exhibits?
+Do I need to re-stamp trial exhibits for appeal?

 Prepare Your Appellate Appendix Today